 I talked people into voting for him.

-I was given a ticket to his inauguration by Nancy Pelosi, and was very excited for the first time in my life to go to Washington for an inauguration and be part of that.
+I was given a ticket to his inauguration by Nancy Pelosi and was very excited for the first time in my life to go to Washington for an inauguration and be part of that.

 Yeah.

-Uh a bunch of stuff changed.
+A bunch of stuff changed.

-And I was a religious Jew, but close to my mother and wanted to honor my mother, and my mother and father were children of the immigrants, lower middle class, and they always voted democratic.
+And my mother and father were children of immigrants, lower middle class, and they always voted Democratic.

-And because I didn't want to think about politics, I voted the way my mother did.
+And because I didn't want to think about politics, I voted the way my mother did and never really thought about it.

 And I think back in 2009, I was doing a lot of international business.